kvngrldy/kvngrldy/README.md

 I'm Kevin, a fullstack developer 🎓.
 I love building interesting and amazing products that serve a great deal of purpose 💻.

 - 🧐 Interested in full stack web development.
 Recent focus on frontend.
-- 💼 Looking for a position in a tech company.
 - 🌱 I’m currently tinkering around DevOps mainly Docker and Kubernetes.
 - ⚡ Fun fact: I have a degree in geophysical engineering